samsonasik/ErrorHeroModule/README.md

 [![PHPStan](https://img.shields.io/badge/PHPStan-enabled-brightgreen.svg?style=flat)](https://github.com/phpstan/phpstan)
 [![Downloads](https://img.shields.io/packagist/dt/samsonasik/error-hero-module.svg?style=flat-square)](https://packagist.org/packages/samsonasik/error-hero-module)

+> This is README for version ^2.0 which only support ZF3 and ZF Expressive version 3 with php ^7.1.

+> For version 1, you can read at [version 1 readme](https://github.com/samsonasik/ErrorHeroModule/tree/1.x.x) which still support ZF2 and ZF Expressive version 1 and 2 with php ^5.6|^7.0 support.

 Introduction
 ------------

-ErrorHeroModule is a module for Error Logging (DB and Mail) your ZF2, ZF3 Mvc Application, and ZF Expressive for Exceptions in 'dispatch.error' or 'render.error' or during request and response, and [PHP E_* Error](http://www.php.net/manual/en/errorfunc.constants.php).
+ErrorHeroModule is a module for Error Logging (DB and Mail) your ZF3 Mvc Application, and ZF Expressive for Exceptions in 'dispatch.error' or 'render.error' or during request and response, and [PHP E_* Error](http://www.php.net/manual/en/errorfunc.constants.php).

 Features
 --------